Lao PDR

 Laos Chamber of Professional Accountants and Auditors (LCPAA)

 The LCPAA was established in 1998 with an objective to unite accountancy professionals in Laos.
-The organization’s recognition is established under the Law on Independent Audit of 2014.
-The organization offers Certified Public Accountant (CPA) licenses for its members and is responsible for: (i) arranging and delivering the continuing professional development program for all practitioners; (ii) managing and conducting professional examinations for CPA certifications; and (iii) conducting an investigations and disciplinary system with the Ministry of Finance.
-CPAs may practice as auditors in audit firms that are members of LCPAA.
+The organization’s recognition is established under the Law on Independent Audit of 2014 and membership is mandatory for all professional accountants.
+The organization awards Certified Public Accountant (CPA) licenses and is responsible for: (i) arranging and delivering the IPD and CPD program for all practitioners; (ii) managing and conducting professional examinations for CPA certifications; and (iii) conducting an investigative and disciplinary system with the Ministry of Finance.

-LCPAA is a primary member of ASEAN Federation of Accountants.
+LCPAA is an Associate member of IFAC and a primary member of ASEAN Federation of Accountants.

 • Projects or Other Information